TheIoTLearningInitiative/Master/Profiles.md

 ## Basic Qualifications

-Experience could be obtained through a combination of your school work/classes/research and/or relevant previous job and/or internship experiences.

 You must possess either a Bachelors or Master's Degree in Computer Science, Electrical, Computer Engineering or a related field with experience on:

 - Computer Architecture